dnlsndr/ts3api/README.md

 Since the api only returns the query answer as plain text, we still have to parse the text.
 I have added an php functions file in the examples folder.
 In this file there is a function called arrayify, please don't judge me by my horrible naming of functions ...
 This arrayify function seperates all subcategories of the returned string.

+# FInal Notes
+Please don't hesitate to correct my spelling / coding.
+I have the feeling that my php code ist pretty inefficient, so if you find a better solution, please send me a Message or open a new issue. :P